Actions Examples

 Use meaningful block labels.
 In the flow editor, rename blocks to describe what they do (e.g., "Notify admin" instead of "Send Email").
 This makes complex workflows readable.

 Connect error sockets.
-Every block that can fail (HTTP requests, save operations) has an error output socket.
-Always connect it to at least a Log block so failures are visible.
+Blocks that can fail (for example Save Entity, Send Email, Send Chat Message, AI Summary) expose an error output socket.
+Always connect it to a notification block (such as another Send Email or Send Chat Message) so failures are visible.

 Test with real data.
 Trigger your workflow manually with a known test record to verify the data mapping and conditions are working as expected before enabling it in production.